 ONE-YEAR TEMPORARY LICENSES

 The Ohio Department of Education understands the current situation impedes the ability of applicants to take their initial licensure examinations, including the Ohio Assessments for Educators (OAE), American Council on the Teaching of Foreign Languages (ACTFL) testing and others.
 At this time, it is unknown how long this disruption will last.
 In response to this unprecedented situation, the Ohio Department of Education has been granted the authority (HB 197 of the 133rd General Assembly; Section 17(H)) to issue a one-time, one-year temporary license for the 2020-2021 school year to applicants who meet all other qualifications for licensure but have been unable to complete their required initial licensure examinations.
 Under this one-year temporary license, an applicant can apply to advance his or her license upon successful completion of the required licensure examinations.
-The period of time for which the one-year temporary license is available will extend to 90 days after the state of emergency is lifted, but not later than December 1, 2020, whichever date comes first
+Applications for one-year temporary licenses will be accepted by the Office of Educator Licensure until Dec.
+1, 2020.

 Applicants can find up-to-date information about OAE testing and schedule future examinations on the OAE testing website at http://www.oh.nesinc.com/.

 The Office of Educator Licensure now is accepting applications for the one-year temporary license.
 To qualify for a one-year temporary license, an applicant must meet all qualifications for an educator license offered by the Ohio Department of Education other than passage of the required examination(s).
 All one-year temporary licenses will be effective for the 2020-2021 school year and are non-renewable.
 One-year temporary licenses are available in the following area: